Losin' Myself

-"Losin' Myself" is a song by American singer-songwriter-actress Debbie Gibson, released in January 1993 as the first single from her fourth album, Body, Mind, Soul (1993).
+"Losin' Myself" is a song by American singer-songwriter-actress Debbie Gibson, released in January 1993, by Atlantic Records, as the first single from her fourth album, Body, Mind, Soul (1993).
 The song was written by Gibson, and co-written and co-produced with Carl Sturken and Evan Rogers.
 "Little" Louie Vega and Kenny "Dope" Gonzales for Masters at Work Productions remixed it for the single and maxi single releases.
 Stalling at No. 46 on the US Billboard Hot Maxi Singles chart, No. 49 on the Hot Contemporary chart, and No. 86 on the Hot 100, this song marks Gibson's last appearance on the Hot 100 to date.
+The accompanying music video was directed by Matthew Rolston.

 Gibson recently commented on her thoughts on "Losin' Myself" in a Q&A session from her Twitter followers.
 Gibson stated, "...I love the song, but it was at the wrong time."

 Critical reception

 Peter Fawthrop from AllMusic felt that "Losin' Myself" is "one of the least accessible tunes" from the album.
-Larry Flick from Billboard commented, "Brace yourself for the new and improved Ms. Gibson.
+Larry Flick from Billboard magazine wrote, "Brace yourself for the new and improved Ms. Gibson.
 On this first single [...] she delivers her most assured and mature performance to date by exploring the previously untapped lower register of her voice.
 Add a sullen melody and an urbanized pop/dance groove, and you have the ingredients for a potential smash."
 Randy Clark from Cashbox remarked that this is "a big stretch from the little popster we knew just a few short years ago.
 Debbie has made a turn for a more mature sound and a bigger, slightly more R&B style on this mid-tempo ballad."

-Jean Rosenbluth from Los Angeles Times viewed it as one of the album’s "more mature moments" and a "dusky ballad single", that emphasize Gibson’s "sure" and "steady" talent.
+Jean Rosenbluth from Los Angeles Times named it one of the album’s "more mature moments" and a "dusky ballad single", that emphasize Gibson’s "sure" and "steady" talent.
 Tim Jeffery from Music Weeks RM Dance Update commented on the remix, "It's not the first time Debbie Gibson has had her singles mixed for club consumption.
 This time it's Masters at Work who transform this slow, funky ballad into a light skipping jazzy house dub.
 Even though it's lacking in bass, it's a useful track."
 In a retrospective review, Pop Rescue noted that it has a light beat, that gives the singer "the perfect space in which she can show the warmth and richness of her vocals, before the chorus lets her expand her range."